 GROSS EARNINGS/COMMISSIONS

-This route is currently averaging approximately $12,600 in weekly sales volume.
-The owner generates approximately $2,222 per week in gross commissions.
+This route is currently averaging approximately $9,627 in weekly sales volume.
+With commission rates between 20-21% the owner generates approximately $1,950 per week in gross commissions.
 The sales volume can be confirmed through sales reports/invoices.
 Sales reports and other information can be provided once we receive an NDA submission.
+Sales can be increased by adding accounts or growing sales volume within the current accounts.

 OPERATING COSTS